SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 The default GC parameters are rarely ideal for any given application [4].
 Consequently, there is considerable potential for optimizing such applications to mitigate garbage collection overhead.

-In this chapter, we present Illimani : a precise memory profiler (cite illimani papers and GitHub) framework for the Pharo programming language [cite @Duca22c].
+In this chapter, we present Illimani : a precise memory profiler framework for the Pharo programming language.
-It serves to profile object allocations that are produced during the execution of an application.
+It is available in [github.com/jordanmontt/illimani-memory-profiler](https://github.com/jordanmontt/illimani-memory-profiler) It serves to profile object allocations that are produced during the execution of an application.
 It can also profile object lifetimes by attaching an ephemeron to the allocations.
 It provides information about the allocation context for each of the allocated objects, the objects types, their size in memory, object lifetimes, the evolution of memory usage, garbage collector stress, among others.